Updated: August 2022

 Use of Data

-We may also use your Personal Data for any purpose where you have given your consent and when authorized or required by applicable laws and regulations.
+We may also use your Personal Data for any purpose for which you have given your consent and when authorized or required by applicable laws and regulations.
 You may opt out of receiving any or all these communications from us by following the unsubscribe link or the instructions provided in any email we send.

 - To provide and maintain our Service.